taggedzi/python-design-pattern-rag/docs/structural_adapter.md

 ## Purpose

 The Adapter pattern allows objects with incompatible interfaces to work together.
-It acts as a bridge between a class you already have and the interface you need.
-Instead of changing existing code, you create an adapter that translates one interface into another.
+It acts as a bridge between an existing class and the interface your code expects.
+Rather than modifying existing code, you write a separate adapter that converts one interface to another.

-## The Problem It Solves
+## Problem It Solves

 Sometimes you want to use a class, but its methods don't match what your code expects.
-This often happens when working with legacy code, third-party libraries, or when following the Single Responsibility Principle (SRP) and keeping classes focused.
-Rather than modifying the original class (which might be risky or impossible), the Adapter pattern lets you create a wrapper that makes it compatible with your code.
+This often happens with legacy code or third-party libraries.
+Changing the original class might be risky, impractical, or violate good design principles like the Single Responsibility Principle.
+The Adapter pattern lets you create a wrapper that makes the class compatible without altering its original code.

 ## When to Use It

 Use the Adapter pattern when:

-* You want to use an existing class, but its interface doesn’t match what you need.
+* You need to integrate a class with an incompatible interface.
-* You’re integrating with legacy code or third-party libraries.
+* You're working with legacy code or external libraries you can’t change.
-* You want to follow SRP by not changing the original class.
+* You want to avoid modifying existing classes.
-* Classes with different interfaces need to work together.
+* You need to enable classes with different interfaces to collaborate.

-## When NOT to Use It
+## When Not to Use It

-Avoid the Adapter pattern if:
+Avoid this pattern if:

-* You control the original class and can safely change its interface.
+* You own and can safely modify the original class.
-* The classes already work together without modification.
+* The classes already work together as-is.
-* Adding an adapter would unnecessarily complicate your design.
+* Adding an adapter would overcomplicate a simple design.

 ## How It Works

-The Adapter pattern works by wrapping the incompatible class in a new class that implements the desired interface.
-This wrapper (the adapter) translates method calls or data between the expected interface and the actual one.
+You create a new class—the adapter—that wraps the existing class.
+This adapter implements the interface your code expects and translates calls or data to match the behavior of the wrapped class.

 ## Real-World Analogy

-Imagine you have a power plug from Europe, but you're in the U.S. The plug won't fit the outlet directly.
-An adapter converts the shape of the plug so you can use your device without modifying it.
-The same idea applies in software—adapters help mismatched parts work together without changing their internal workings.
+Think of using a travel plug adapter.
+If your European charger doesn’t fit a U.S. outlet, the adapter converts the plug shape so your device works without needing to redesign the charger.
+In code, adapters serve the same purpose: making two mismatched pieces work together.

 ## Simplified Example

-Here's a simple Python example:
+Here’s a basic Python example:

 ```python
 # The interface expected by the client